pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

   * Text is fast, images (files) are not
   * How to detect new images
 * Custom Code
-  * Error catching and handeling
+  * Error catching and handling
   * Proper reporting for what fails

 [.column]